davestewart/extension-bus/README.md

 However, the messging API is quite simple, so setting up a robust messaging implementation is complex.

-This package provides a robust, consistent and flexible messaging layer, with features such as:
+This package provides a robust, consistent and flexible messaging layer, with the following features:

+- simple cross-process messaging
 - named buses to easily target individual processes
-- named / nested handlers to easily build and target individual functions
+- named and nested handlers to handle both small and large apps
 - transparent handling of both sync and async calls
 - transparent handling of errors, for both process and runtime
 - a consistent interface for both runtime and tabs